Winder Building History

 Design & Construction

-Richard Arthington Gilpin, the architect of the Winder Building, designed a structure that at that time was the largest and tallest office building in Washington.
-The building is modeled after those of the Italian Renaissance Revival style therefore, the principal rooms of the building—those that were the most public and the most grandly decorated—were located one story above street level.
-Architectural features such as an elaborate cast iron balcony and detailed railing decorated with an elaborate foliated rinceau pattern.
+Richard Arthington Gilpin, the architect of the Winder Building, designed a structure in the Italian Renaissance Revival style.
+At the time of its construction, the building was the largest and tallest office building in the city, containing 130 rooms.
+Architectural features include an elaborate cast iron balcony and detailed railing decorated with an elaborate foliated rinceau pattern.

-One of the few extant pre-Civil War office buildings in Washington, the Winder Building was notable at the time of its construction for its height (much criticized) in pre- elevator days, its early use of iron beams, and its central heating system.
+One of the few extant pre-Civil War office buildings in Washington, the Winder Building was notable at the time of its construction for its height (much criticized), its early use of iron beams, and its innovative central heating system.

 William H. Winder, Jr.

-The Winder Building was built by William H. Winder Jr., nephew and namesake of General William H. Winder who led the American Forces under General George Washington during the Battle of Bladensburg in the War of 1812.
-William H. Winder, Jr. (1801-1879), a resident of Philadelphia came to Washington and assembled several small parcels to create a large, L-shaped lot at the corner of 17th and F Streets—ideally situated for its proximity to the War and Navy Department building across 17th.
+The Winder Building was built by William H. Winder Jr., nephew and namesake of General William H. Winder, a controversial general, who led the American Forces under General George Washington during the Battle of Bladensburg in the War of 1812.
+William H. Winder, Jr. (1801-1879), was originally a resident of Philadelphia who came to Washington in the 1840s as a speculative real estate developer.